jean553/aiohttp-elasticsearch-s3-logs-handler/README.md

 ## Launch service into AWS Cloud

-You must have an IAM user with `AmazonEC2FullAccess` right.
+You must have an IAM user with the following permissions:
+ * `AmazonEC2FullAccess`,
+ * `AmazonS3FullAccess`

 ```bash
 cd build_scripts/terraform